Paul Robeson: Moscow breakdown

 During an uncharacteristically wild party in his Moscow hotel room, Robeson locked himself in his bedroom and attempted suicide by cutting his wrists.
 Three days later, under Soviet medical care, he told his son, who had received news about his condition and traveled to Moscow, that he felt extreme paranoia, he thought that the walls of the room were moving and, overcome by a powerful sense of emptiness and depression, he tried to take his own life.

-Robeson's son believed that his father's health problems stemmed from the CIA's and MI5's attempts to "neutralize" his father claiming his doctors in New York were CIA contractors involved in MK-ULTRA.
-Martin Duberman wrote that Robeson's health breakdown was probably brought on by a combination of factors including extreme emotional and physical stress, bipolar depression, exhaustion and the beginning of circulatory and heart problems. "[E]ven without an organic predisposition and accumulated pressures of government harassment he might have been susceptible to a breakdown.".
-Other's include Robeson's growing private disillusionment with the Soviet Union as a significant contributing factor.
+Robeson's son believed that his father's health problems stemmed from the CIA's and MI5's attempts to "neutralize" his father, claiming his doctors in New York were CIA contractors involved in MK-ULTRA.
+Martin Duberman wrote that Robeson's health breakdown was probably brought on by a combination of factors including extreme emotional and physical stress, bipolar depression, exhaustion, and the beginning of circulatory and heart problems. "[E]ven without an organic predisposition and accumulated pressures of government harassment he might have been susceptible to a breakdown."